 The Rust Inventory of Schizotypal Cognitions (RISC) is a short objective inventory for assessing the cognitions associated with schizotypal personality disorder and acute schizophrenia.
-It differs importantly from all previously available scales in emphasising cognitive content rather then focusing solely on diagnosis, and has been developed and standardised with special attention to the presence of these forms of thought in the general population rather than in psychiatric patients.
-The RISC is therefore able to provide an estimate of schizotypal personality disorder and client risk for associated symptoms that are terminologically related to acute schizophrenia.
+It differs importantly from all previously available scales in emphasising cognitive content rather than focusing solely on diagnosis and has been developed and standardised with special attention to the presence of these forms of thought in the general population rather than in psychiatric patients.
+The RISC is, therefore, able to provide an estimate of schizotypal personality disorder and client risk for associated symptoms that are terminologically related to acute schizophrenia.

 The RISC is available from The Psychometrics Centre.
 Contact us for details.